Tiendil/tiendil-org-content/content/posts/2023-12-22-two-years-writing-rfc-statistics/en.md

 In fact, after some practice, the general structure was applied without explicit standardization.
 Teammates looked at each other's documents and adopted the best practices without special requirements to follow a specific form.

-For example, I am a little obsessed with the formal structure, but I do not require it from others.
+For example, I am a little obsessed with formal structure but did not require it from others.
 Quick preparation of structured documents is a separate skill that not everyone has and not everyone wants to develop.
 We should not force people to learn such skills unless they absolutely need them.

 ### Examples of RFC topics